 READ THIS: a”photographer” goes to one of my exhibitions and photographs my framed print of David Lynch.
 He uploads this picture to a stock site called Alamy.
 Now this week The BiG Issue which is a magazine in the U.K. publishes a interview with David and buys this despicably shot picture of my photograph, crops in and uses it on the cover of the mag this week.
 Unbelievable blatant copyright infringement.
 Sad behaviour and more.
 I would never have wanted This photograph sold…So photographer who did this, kindly call my studio and we should talk.
 My alternative is to just go up an avenue that is less than pleasant for you.
 I wish now I had not got your name taken down off the BI site.
 Then all could have seen you and “your picture”.
 My god I work hard to make my work what it is… but this is doubly insulting because added to this your site states clearly that permission should be sought before using your work!!!
 Go figure. #copyright #copyrightingringement #impissedoff

-FStoppers reports that there’s an image selling on Alamy showing the black frame around Kander’s portrait of Lynch, along with the wall the image is hung from.
-The link doesn’t work for me at the time of writing this, and I wasn’t able to find a photo that looks similar.
+FStoppers reports that there’s an image for sale on Alamy showing the black frame around Kander’s portrait of Lynch, along with the wall on which the image is hanging.
+The link doesn’t work for me at the time of writing, and I wasn’t able to find a photo that looks similar.
 Still, just like Kander claims, the magazine cover features his photo, only it’s cropped very tightly.
-It’s possible that someone from the magazine’s art department cropped it in to remove the black frame.
+It’s possible that someone from the magazine’s art department cropped it to remove the black frame.

 After the photographer published his story, The Big Issue responded to his post in a comment.
-They do apologize for the mistake, but they mainly put the blame on Alamy:
+It has apologized for the mistake, but it places most of the blame on Alamy:

 “Hi Nadav, we’re very sorry you feel aggrieved.
 This image was sourced by the art team.
 They discovered it on Alamy.
 It’s a great image that we felt would help move the magazine.
 We told Alamy what we were doing and neither tried to pull the wool over anybody’s eyes nor get away without paying.